npeter/ioBroker.apsystems-ecu/README.md

 * The typical ECU-R response time in my configuration is <50ms (see debug log)
 * I got regular a socket error (remote close) after communication pause > 15sec between service requests
     * Enabling keep-alive did't improve this behavior
-    * So TCP connection is opened and closed for each communication cyclic to avoid remote close
+    * So TCP connection is opened and closed for each communication service to avoid remote close
 <br><br><br>

-## APSystems ECU-R Protocol - Command Group 11
+## APSystems ECU Protocol - Command Group 11
 <br>

 ### GetSystemInfo